There are 26 Deputies offering. I call Deputy Michael McGrath.

 I thank both Deputies for their questions.
 In response to Deputy Brady, I am afraid that I cannot speak about or become involved in individual cases.
 That is a matter for the local authority in question.
 The Deputy raised with me the prospect that there might be a policy in Wicklow and I made a commitment to get back to him.
 I offer my apologies to him as I have not yet got back to him.
 My understanding is that my officials have not had an opportunity to speak to the local authority in Wicklow.

 That is not good enough.
-There are one family who are being turfed out of emergency accommodation and receiving a bill for €1,000.
+There is one family who is being turfed out of emergency accommodation and receiving a bill for €1,000.

 I do not have-----

 The Minister states he does not have responsibility.
 He is the bloody housing Minister.

 As I do not have the full facts of the matter to hand, I cannot speak about it.
 Of course, we all know that there is a crisis of homelessness in the country.
 That is why this year we will spend more money on housing than any Government ever has in one year.
 That is why we are continuing to build thousands and thousands of social housing homes.
 The Deputy's colleague stated Rebuilding Ireland was failing.
 Since the year before it, we have increased the number of social housing homes by eight times.

 The Deputy does not like my answer because it contradicts his colleague's position.

 Deputy Brady does not like my answer because his party has no plan when it comes to housing.

 In the programme for Government there is quite a significant section on balanced regional development, an issue I have raised on many occasions.
 Balanced regional development, while it may be occurring in some areas, is certainly not happening in my constituency of Roscommon-Galway.
 In terms of job creation, it is the area is most neglected.